Mathématique: Chapter 48

 “Start,” Rush said.

 “Okay.
 Starting.
-You just—look a little more freaked than I was expecting, that’s all.”
+You just look a little more freaked than I was expecting, that’s all.”

-He watched Eli set up the inputs, using jeweler’s pliers to twirl a slender wire around something on the interior of the device before—
+Rush watched Eli set up the inputs, using jeweler’s pliers to twirl a slender wire around something on the interior of the device before—

-He would ignore it.
-The chord.
-What had he been thinking about?
-His train of thought seemed to dissolve under tonal pressure, but that was all right, he could ignore it, he could filter out a chord, continuous and loud and long, he could filter it out, of course he could.
+What had he been thinking of?
+His thoughts weren’t holding up well to building tonal pressure.
+Even so, he could ignore it, he could filter out a chord, continuous and loud and long, he could filter it out, of course he could.
 Anyone could.
-And so he could.

 It was getting louder.
-The chord.

 “Hey,” Eli said.